1 dead, 1 in custody after shooting at popular Nashville mall

 Initial information from police said a woman had been shot.
 The shooting suspect left the mall building and was immediately apprehended, police said.

-The Nashville Fire Department said the gunshot victim was taken to Skyline Medical Center in critical condition and then later died.
+The Nashville Fire Department said Churchwell was taken to Skyline Medical Center in critical condition and then later died.

 The mall was evacuated and was being swept by Metro Nashville police officers.